Protecting our environment is something we can all do.

 The Words of St. Francis: I ask you with whatever reverence I can that you do not let the cares and worries of this world cause you to forget God and turn from the path of his commandments.

-9 Things You Need To Know that Climate Change is a Hoax, The “Daily Wire”
+9 Things You Need To Know about Climate Change phenomenon The “Daily Wire”

 Oct 7, 2016

 With Hurricans wreaking havoc, the Left is predictably seizing the storm as a means of promoting their radical global warming agenda.
 Climate change has not been a major theme this election cycle, but Hillary Clinton is now trying to turn it into one, with the help of global warming guru Al Gore.
 Unfortunately for the climate change alarmists, despite all the celebrity endorsements and high-minded rhetoric, the facts keep getting in the way.
 Here are nine things you need to know about the climate change hoax.